secretGeek/today-i-learned-staging/todo/index_of_improvements.md

 - [ ] Squarified treemap of topics and items

-- a page for showing details of toc and other embedded macros used by clowncar.
+- a page for showing details of embedded macros known to clowncar.
 	- an improved meta language allowing these other meta features.
 		- trivially pluggable meta language with other sub-languages (through the provision of named (and findable) language provider classes.)